Yeh Rishta Kya Kehlata Hai: Casting

-In November 2024, Mohit Parmar was finalised to replace child actor Shreyansh Kaurav for the role of the now adult Abhir, who was shown dead prior to the leap in November 2023.
+In November 2024, Mohit Parmar was finalised to replace child actor Shreyansh Kaurav for the role of adult Abhir, who was shown dead prior to the leap in November 2023.
 In January 2025, Siddharth Shivpuri entered as Advocate Roop Kumar aka RK while Vibhuti Thakur joined as Armaan's mother, Shivani Poddar.

-In April 2025, Romiit Raaj and Vibhuti Thakur portraying Rohit and Shivani left the series with storyline showing their deaths.
+In April 2025, Romiit Raaj and Vibhuti Thakur portraying Rohit and Shivani exited the series with storyline showing their deaths.